goadesign/examples/security/README.md

 , the use of API keys, [JWT authentication](https://jwt.io) and [OAuth2](https://tools.ietf.org/html/rfc6749).

-Each example contains a `secured` and an `unsecured` endpoint.
-The `secured` endpoint requires the client to authenticate using the scheme defined by the example.
+Each example contains a `secure` and an `unsecure` endpoint.
+The `secure` endpoint requires the client to authenticate using the scheme defined by the example.

 Generate, compile and start the API with:

 ```
 go generate
-go build -o secured
+go build -o secure
-./secured
+./secure
 ```

 The rest of this document uses the generated client to illustrate the various endpoints.
 Compile it
 with:

 ```
-cd tool/secured-cli
+cd tool/secure-cli
 go build
 ```

+This illustrates how the security schemes defined in the design affect both the generated controllers and client.
+With minimal code you get a secure API and a client package and tool that can properly sign requests for the specific scheme.

+Use the `--dump` flag with the client to see the details for each request and response.

 ## Basic Auth